If you are using AWS LightSail to host your WordPress blog, check how you can enable HTTPS mode with the help of Let’s Encrypt SSL certificate.

 Using Certbot Client with Apache

-Another method is to use the Certbot client to generate the SSL certificate.
-If you are not inclined to install multiple plugins on your WordPress installation, you can use this method to do everything through linux shell.
+Certbot client allows you to generate the SSL certificate.
+If you are not inclined to install multiple plugins on your WordPress installation, you can use this method to do everything through Linux shell.

 The first thing you need to do is make sure all the packages are updated on your server.
 You can do that with below command.

-Now go ahead and install the Certbot client from Github.
+Now go ahead and install the Certbot client from official certbot distribution.
+You also need to make sure that the script has the execute privilege.

-Now go into the Certbot directory and run certbot-auto script to complete the installation.
+Let’s run the certbot-auto script to complete the installation.

-The script might show some errors but you can ignore it.
+The script might show some errors about not knowing how to configure your server but you can ignore it.
 It will run and download all the dependency needed for it.

 Once the Certbot client is installed, you can go ahead and generate the certificate for your domain.